chatox/networks-science-course/practicum/ps05_networks_from_text.md

 # 0. Input: a collection of tweets

-The input material you will use is a file named `EstamosPorTi.json.gz`.
+The input material you will use is a file named `EstamosPorTi.json.gz` available in the [data/](data/) directory.
 This is a gzip-compressed file, which you can de-compress using the `gunzip` command.
 The file contain about 16,800 messages ("tweets") posted between October 1st, 2017, and October 24th, 2017, and using the hashtag `#EstamosPorTi`.
 Background information on this collection is available on [the Internet Archive](https://archive.org/details/EstamosporTIOohmm2018032618831Ids).

 The tweets are in a format known as [JSON](https://en.wikipedia.org/wiki/JSON#Example).
 Python's JSON library takes care of translating it into a dictionary.